noir-lang/noir/docs/docs/sdk/usage/add-account.md

 title: Add Accounts to the SDK
 ---

-Add accounts with the account (privacy) key.
+Add accounts with the account (viewing/privacy) key.

 Because all notes representing value on Aztec network are encrypted, the SDK requires access to a user's account key in order to decrypt the notes and calculate the account balance.